evocn/lambda/content/rules.md

 | 3   | Your weapon or armor (d2) is broken and must be repaired. |
 | 4   | All checks have disadvantage until the next rest. |

----

-# Rest
+## Recovery
-In order to regain spent HP and SP, as well as heal particular status ailments, heroes must rest.
+In order to regain spent Health and Skill, as well as heal particular status ailments, heroes must rest.
 In order to rest, the party must have adequate food and water.

-For each night of rest in a comfortable place,  a hero regains all their HP and SP.
+For each night of rest in a comfortable place,  a hero regains all their Health and Skill.

-For each night of rest while camping somewhere, a hero regains half their HP and SP.
+For each night of rest while camping somewhere, a hero regains half their Health and Skill.

 ---

-# Progression
-Progression usually comes in the form of items, artifacts, and blessings.

-Often, it will be clear to a hero how they may progress, whether it be through the acquisition of a storied weapon, their God's blessing, the study of ancient texts in battle tactics, or the acquisition of wealth through subterranean expedition.
-If it is not clear to the player, they must consult with the Dungeon Master, to clarify what their progression might look like.

-Here are some examples of progression in this system, as it is a confusing concept at first.
-* A Fighter saves their coins until they can purchase a suit of Chain Mail, cementing their ability to defend their friends.
-* A Magi seeks the ruined temple to their deity.
-With the help of their friends, they successfully make the pilgrimage, for which their God rewards them with a new power.
-* A Wizard finds a dusty tome in the basement of an old northern keep, where once the spells of darkness were practiced.
-They have the option before them to study dark magic.
-* A Thief successfully infiltrates a humongous party, pushing their limits and learning some new tricks in the process.
-* A Leader guides his party through a series of military conflicts, hardening their skills in the process.

-These progressions occur in downtime, and are ad hoc based on the circumstances.

----

 # Equipment
-***Encumberance*** |
+The equipment of the game is outlined on [this page](/lambda/equipment/).

+Trade in this setting typically involves the various forms of ***Currency***.

+In the Four Kingdoms, the standard coin is the Golden Mark.

+The most common coin in the Grey Wastes is the Silver Dirham.
+Also traded is the more valuable Golden Dinar.
+The Dinar is a smaller coin than the Dirham, but is heavier.

+As a reference point, most people will trade 10:1 between Silver Dirham and Golden Dinar.
+Between the Four Kingdoms and the Grey Wastes, the Golden Mark usually trades one-to-one for the Dinar, but not all merchants will accept this.
+The two coins have nearly the same weight, however.

+These coins are forged in the great cities, and circulate through many realms.
+There are various other forms of coin, which have regional popularity, and will only be traded by certain folk.

+Any listed price of an item in this reference is for a common form of the item in a populated area.
+Note that buying used weaponry can be cheaper, but weapons purchased secondhand can be unreliable, and might need honing at a smithy.
+Note also that these prices are typical in populated areas, but in small hovels, a weapon may be considered far more or less valuable, depending on if the seller knows the item's worth.

-All equipment weighs a hero down.
-The amount of LOAD a hero can carry is governed by their STR.
+All equipment ***Encumbers*** a hero.
+The amount of Load a hero can carry is governed by their Strength.
-A hero who is overencumbered cannot fight, and their movement speed is halved, especially when travelling long distances.
+A hero who is overencumbered cannot fight, and their Speed is halved, especially when travelling long distances.
 A party might hire pack animals to carry a heavy load, or travel lighter than they might otherwise.

-***Pack Animals*** |
+***Pack Animals*** like
-Horses, Mules, and the like can carry equipment long distances, either to bring tools to a dungeon, or to bring loot back home.
+horses and mules can carry equipment long distances - either to bring tools to a dungeon, or to bring loot back home.

-***Repairs*** |
-Weapons and armor which are damaged cannot be used, and must be repaired by a professional with tools.
+Weapons and armor which are damaged cannot be used, and must be ***Repaired*** by a professional with tools.

-***Foraging*** |
-A character skilled in foraging can make a check to find food and water once per day.
+A character skilled in ***Foraging*** can make a check to find food and water once per day.
-Unskilled characters can make the check as well, but are rarely successful, and often exhaust themselves in the process.

 ---